realdanielbyrne/PyAudiobookBinder/README.md

 PyAudiobookBinder
 =================
-PyAudiobookBinder is a lightweight wrapper around ffmpeg that can be used to bind mp3s together into an m4b audiobook.
+PyAudioBookBinder is a lightweight tool using ffmeg which simplifies the process of binding multiple audio files togethers into an audiobook by gleaming smart defaults from the audio files's metadata, locations, durations, and names.

 ## Overview
 PyAudiobookBinder is a lightweight wrapper around ffmpeg that can be used to bind mp3s together into an m4b audiobook.